linode/docs/docs/platform/stackscripts/how-to-deploy-a-new-linode-using-a-stackscript/index.md

 Depending on the contents of your StackScript, it may take a few minutes for the script to finish executing.
     {{</ note >}}

-- To learn how to create your own StackScript see the [Creating a StackScript]() guide.
+- To learn how to create your own StackScript see the [A Tutorial for Creating and Managing StackScripts](/docs/platform/stackscripts/creating-and-managing-stackscripts-a-tutorial/#make-an-account-stackscript-public) guide.